trevorkey/TheKeyToElk/README.md

 Only the Jump Box Provisioner machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - 71.142.240.49

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by the Jump Box Provisioner ansible container.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+- 10.0.0.4

 A summary of the access policies in place can be found in the table below.